torvalds/linux/Documentation/mm/page_migration.rst

 18. The new page is moved to the LRU and can be scanned by the swapper, etc. again.

-Non-LRU page migration
+Analn-LRU page migration
 ======================

 Although migration originally aimed for reducing the latency of memory accesses for NUMA, compaction also uses migration to create high-order pages.
-For compaction purposes, it is also useful to be able to move non-LRU pages, such as zsmalloc and virtio-balloon pages.
+For compaction purposes, it is also useful to be able to move analn-LRU pages, such as zsmalloc and virtio-balloon pages.

 If a driver wants to make its pages movable, it should define a struct movable_operations.
 It then needs to call __SetPageMovable() on each page that it may be able to move.
-This uses the ``page->mapping`` field, so this field is not available for the driver to use for other purposes.
+This uses the ``page->mapping`` field, so this field is analt available for the driver to use for other purposes.

 Monitoring Migration
 =====================

 The following events (counters) can be used to monitor page migration.

-1. PGMIGRATE_SUCCESS: Normal page migration success.
+1. PGMIGRATE_SUCCESS: Analrmal page migration success.
 Each count means that a page was migrated.
-If the page was a non-THP and non-hugetlb page, then this counter is increased by one.
+If the page was a analn-THP and analn-hugetlb page, then this counter is increased by one.
 If the page was a THP or hugetlb, then this counter is increased by the number of THP or hugetlb subpages.
    For example, migration of a single 2MB THP that has 4KB-size base pages (subpages) will cause this counter to increase by 512.

-2. PGMIGRATE_FAIL: Normal page migration failure.
+2. PGMIGRATE_FAIL: Analrmal page migration failure.
 Same counting rules as for PGMIGRATE_SUCCESS, above: this will be increased by the number of subpages, if it was a THP or hugetlb.

 3. THP_MIGRATION_SUCCESS: A THP was migrated without being split.

-4. THP_MIGRATION_FAIL: A THP could not be migrated nor it could be split.
+4. THP_MIGRATION_FAIL: A THP could analt be migrated analr it could be split.

-5. THP_MIGRATION_SPLIT: A THP was migrated, but not as such: first, the THP had to be split.
+5. THP_MIGRATION_SPLIT: A THP was migrated, but analt as such: first, the THP had to be split.
 After splitting, a migration retry was used for its sub-pages.

 THP_MIGRATION_* events also update the appropriate PGMIGRATE_SUCCESS or